Libby Holman: Later years

-In March 1939, Holman married Ralph (pronounced "Rafe") Holmes, a film and stage actor.
-She had dated his older brother, Phillips Holmes.
+In March 1939, Holman married Ralph (pronounced "Rafe") Holmes, a film and stage actor, after having an intense affair with his older brother, Phillips Holmes, that included a secret abortion that she did not reveal to Phillips.
 In 1940, both brothers, who were half-Canadian, joined the Royal Canadian Air Force.
 Phillips Holmes was killed in a collision of two military aircraft on August 12, 1942.
 When Ralph Holmes returned home in August 1945, the marriage soured and they separated.
 On November 15, 1945, Ralph Holmes was found dead in his Manhattan apartment from a barbiturate overdose at age 29.

-During World War II, she tried to organize shows for servicemen with her friend, African-American musician Josh White, but they were turned down on the grounds that "we don't book mixed company."
+During World War II, she tried to organize shows for servicemen with her accompanist, the African-American guitarist and singer Josh White, but they were turned down on the grounds that "we don't book mixed company."

 Libby and Josh were beyond brave, although perhaps she did not quite realize what she was taking on in the 1940s America.
 When they started rehearsals for their first show in a New York club, she arrived at the front door and was welcomed.
 Josh was directed to the staff entrance around the back.
 Libby waited till the day they were due to open, after the owners had spent a vast amount on publicity, and told them she was not going to sing in their club until they changed their racial door policy.
 She won.
 In Philadelphia, Josh was refused a room at the hotel in whose bar they sang nightly.
 Libby ranted and told them: "Take down the American flag outside and fly the fucking swastika, why don't you!"
 When they were told by officials that the U.S. Army did not tolerate mixed shows, Libby replied: "Mixed?
 You mean boys and girls?"